• Skip to primary navigation

 Four process images showing the addition of berries, sugar, and lemon juice into the pressure cooker pot, before setting the cook time and then sauteing and adding the slurry

-Yes!
+• Yes!
 You can use honey if you want to.
-I like to use good ol’ sugar to make my jam.
-For my taste, I have found that the honey changes the flavor of the blueberry jam and adds a floral note that competes with the berries.
+I like to use white sugar to make my jam, for my taste.
+I have found that the honey changes the flavor of the blueberry jam and adds a floral note that competes with the berries.
 Now, that could just be the type of honey I have, which is a local raw honey.

 Jar of blueberry jam in front of bread with jam and pressure cooker